amanjaiman1/amanjaiman1/README.md

-- 👋 Hi, I’m @amanjaiman1
+- 👋 Hi, my name is AmanJaiman.
-- 👀 I’m interested in web designing and Graphic Designing.
+- 👀 My Technical skills are Full Stack Development , Wordpress and Adobe Photoshop,Preimer Pro etc.
-- 🌱 I’m currently learning NodeJs and Java
+- 🌱 I’m currently learning ReactJs and Data Structure and Algorithms.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me -amanjaiman890@gmail.com
+- 📫 How to reach me -amanjaiman001@gmail.com

 <!---
 amanjaiman1/amanjaiman1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.